xFiveRivers/drum-classifier/README.md

 ## **Data**

 The classifier is trained on percussion samples that I frequently use in hip-hop production.
 They are low-fidelity in nature and are what you would typically hear in old-school or boom-bap hip-hop tracks.
-For simplicity only hi-hats, kicks, and snares are used for training with hopes of extending the model's capabilties further down the line.
+For simplicity only hi-hats, kicks, and snares are used for training with hopes of extending the model's capabilities further down the line.

 ### **Data Processing**